The Bloody Attempt to Kidnap Princess Anne

 Journalists scrambled to pull together theories on how a mentally ill, unemployed man could have masterminded a well-funded kidnapping attempt on his own.
 An office clerk told a reporter that the police had traced a typewriter that Ball had rented to write the ransom letter.
 Papers reported that one line of the letter read “Anne will be shot dead.”
 Days after the kidnapping attempt, a group calling themselves the Marxist-Leninist Activist Revolutionary Movement sent a letter claiming responsibility to The Times of London.
 Scotland Yard dismissed any connection between that group and Ian Ball.
 Others recognized a familiar theme in the reported content of the ransom letter, in which Ball had allegedly stated that he would donate the Queen’s ransom to the National Health Services.
 One month before, a group identifying as the Symbionese Liberation Army had kidnapped Patricia Hearst.
 In its communication with the Hearst family, the SLA said that they would return the young woman if her family donated what would amount to millions of dollars of food to hungry Californians.

+The public later learned that Ball had a mental illness and was an unemployed labourer and petty criminal, an angle which journalists struggled to spin.
+The concept of such a man "masterminding" a kidnapping of British royalty was unheard of and, for many, difficult to swallow.
 “There is no present indication that this was other than an isolated act by an individual,” Jenkins told the House of Commons.
 It agreed with his request that the findings of the investigation remain confidential.

 Secretary Jenkins told the papers that he ordered an increase in royal protection but refused to comment on the details.
 Buckingham Palace released a statement saying that the royal family “had no intention of living in bullet-proof cages.”
 Chief among them was Princess Anne, who valued her privacy even after recognizing fortune in escaping un-scathed.